Parakeets are small birds with a lot of personality

 |Lifespan||8-40 years, depending on species|

 |Noise||Some species are good for apartment living while others are noisy enough to require living in a house.|

 |Abilities||There is a wide range in talking ability between the species.
 Male Budgies are great talkers, while a talking Rosella is rare.
 So, the abilities depend on the species.|

 |Diet||Small species need a diet for small birds and large species need a diet for medium birds.|

 |Supplies Needed||Small species need supplies for small birds and large species need supplies for medium birds.
 It’s also important to keep in mind that depending on the species, many of the larger species should be kept in an aviary so they are able to fly freely.|

-These videos are a great example of how effective the training courses can be and how they are filled with a wealth of useful information for any bird owner.
-These videos are only the first step in getting your ‘Keet hand tamed.
-We highly recommend checking out Chet’s curriculum for taming your ‘Keet even further.
+Below is one of Dave’s videos about getting your parrot to step-up without biting.
+This video can be used for parakeets as well and is a great example of how effective the training courses can be and how they are filled with a wealth of useful information for any bird owner.

 - The Essential ‘Keet Supplies Checklist

 - Find The Best ‘Keet Cage

 Share your experience with others!
 There’s no better way to learn about a pet bird than from an owner.